The

 Sandsage

-prairie is a steppe community in which the shrub sand sagebrush (Artemesia filifolia) is
+prairie is a blend of shrubland and grassland in which sand sagebrush (Artemesia filifolia) is

-a dominant element.
+the dominant plant.
 This community type is found in sandy habitat throughout a

 Research